alkimcivelek/flutter_attendance_app/README.md

-# yoklama_sistemi
+# Take Attendance App

-A new Flutter project.
+Used Flutter and Firebase

 ## Getting Started